-The university encourages the accurate and prompt reporting of all crimes to campus law enforcement or to the appropriate police agencies, when the victim of a crime elects to, or is unable to, make such a report.
-The Public Safety Department is available by phone 24 hours a day at 602-639-8100 or in person between the hours of 8:00 am - 5:00pm in the Grove Garage Building 80.
-Although many resources are available, the Public Safety Department should be notified of any crime to assure the university can assess all security concerns and inform the campus community of potential threats against which they can take preventive measures.
-Members of the community may also report crimes to the Phoenix Police Department by dialing 911 from a cellular phone or (602) 262-6151 for non-emergencies.
+The university encourages the accurate and prompt reporting of all crimes to campus law enforcement and to the appropriate police agencies, when the victim of a crime elects to, or is unable to, make such a report.
+We encourage all members of the University community to report all crimes and other emergencies to the Public Safety Department in a timely manner.
+The Public Safety Department is available by phone 24 hours a day at 602-639-8100 or in person between the hours of 8 am - 5 pm in the Grove Garage Building 80.
+Although many resources are available, the Public Safety Department should be notified of any crime, whether or not an investigation ensues, to assure the University can assess any and all security concerns and inform the campus community of potential threats against which they can take preventive measures.
+Members of the community may also report crimes to the Phoenix Police Department by dialing 911 from a cellular phone or 602-262-6151 for non-emergencies.